-The screens look slightly different in Windows 8 than they do in Windows 10, but it’s the same exact thing.
+Windows 8 and Windows 10 make customizing your lock screen easy—all you have to do is head to Settings > Personalization > Lock Screen.
+The screens look slightly different in Windows 8 than they do in Windows 10, but they’re the same settings.

-Enabling Custom Backgrounds in Windows 7
+Step One: Enable Custom Backgrounds in Windows 7

 In the Registry Editor, navigate to the following key: